Tsyuay/ChibiFriendsChat/README.md

 # ChibiFriendsChat
-An offline version of an very old Penguin Chat 3 variant.
+An offline version of an very old Penguin Chat 3 variant called Chibi Friends Chat.